Interaction in Diagram Component

 How to Select and Deselect Connectors

-A connector can be selected at runtime by using the Select method and clear the selection in the diagram using the ClearSelection.
-The following code explains how to select and clear selection in the diagram.
+At runtime, a connector can be selected by using the Select method and the current selection can be cleared by using ClearSelection.
+The following example demonstrates how to select and clear selection in the diagram.

 @using Syncfusion.Blazor.Diagram